 - Once tests have established a heart attack, the primary aim of the treating team is to initiate reperfusion therapy (used to restore blood flow) to limit the infarction size and damage to the heart muscle and prevent any life-threatening complications.
 For a STEMI diagnosis, in which the artery or arteries are completely occluded, surgical reperfusion is usually commenced quickly – ideally within 90 minutes of presentation – and is likely to involve percutaneous coronary intervention (PCI) or angioplasty/stenting.
-In more extreme cases, coronary artery by-pass graft (CABG) may be required to address arterial blockages.
+In more extreme cases, coronary artery bypass graft (CABG) may be required to address arterial blockages.
 With NSTEMI in which there is some limited remaining blood flow, treatment is dependent on multiple factors, including underlying comorbid conditions and the degree of stenosis.
 Also, treatment may begin with anticoagulant therapy.

 - If ECG findings and the clinical presentation are significant, a patient may be taken straight to cardiac catheterization/surgery before the troponins are available.
 Typically, however, testing is conducted beforehand.

-- After revascularization, a person who has suffered a heart attack typically remains an inpatient for between two and 17 days, and on average five days.
+- After revascularization, a person who has suffered a heart attack typically remains an inpatient for between two and seven days, and on average five days.
 Standard practice after discharge is to refer the patient to an outpatient cardiac rehabilitation program to support recovery, reinforce positive lifestyle changes, and help prevent another heart attack.
-Successful completion of the program of a cardiac rehabilitation program post-heart attack reduces cardiovascular mortality by up to 26% and reduces subsequent hospital admissions by up to 18%.
+Successful completion of the program of cardiac rehabilitation program post-heart attack reduces cardiovascular mortality by up to 26% and reduces subsequent hospital admissions by up to 18%.

 Claims Considerations for Heart Attacks

 - Not all heart attacks show up on the first ECG.
-If an ECG has been performed only upon initial arrival at the emergency department or while in transit in the ambulance and the result does not provide clear-cut evidence of an infraction, the possibility of a heart attack should not be ruled out.
-An ECG performed within a few hours of the onset of heart attack symptoms may return a normal reading and demonstrate no evidence of an infarction.
-Understanding the ECG readings provided and the specific timeframe within which the ECGs were performed are therefore of equal importance.
+If an ECG has been performed only upon initial arrival at the emergency department or while in transit in the ambulance and the result does not provide clear-cut evidence of an infarction, the possibility of a heart attack should not be ruled out.
+An ECG performed within a few hours of the onset of heart attack symptoms may return a normal reading and demonstrate no evidence of infarction.
+Understanding the ECG readings provided and the specific timeframe within which the ECGs were performed is therefore of equal importance.

 - Similarly, when relying on cardiac biomarker testing, it is essential to consider when, during the patient’s presentation, the testing was conducted and whether the insurer has appropriate access to the results of all biomarker testing performed over the period of admission.
 Very early or very late cardiac blood tests may not demonstrate evidence sufficient for the insurer’s purposes.
-Troponin levels typically peak between 24-48 hours after initial onset of heart-attack symptoms.
+Troponin levels typically peak between 24-48 hours after the initial onset of heart attack symptoms.

-- Commonly, as soon as a blockage(s) is identified, the patient is fast-tracked to percutaneous coronary intervention (PCI)/angioplasty to restore blood blow to the heart.
+- Commonly, as soon as a blockage(s) is identified, the patient is fast-tracked to percutaneous coronary intervention (PCI)/angioplasty to restore blood flow to the heart.
 It is important for claims assessors to understand when this procedure occurs.
 If it happens prior to when cardiac biomarkers would have been expected to peak, it may not be possible to demonstrate a rise and fall or elevation of troponin to a specified level, which is often required by heart attack policy definitions.
 In this scenario, the relevant angiography report can be discussed with a chief medical officer to determine how troponins would have reacted, based on the degree of blockage/stenosis in the arteries.

-RGA’s PATHFINDER claims training program includes a course dedicated to heart attack.
+RGA’s PATHFINDER claims training program includes a course dedicated to heart attacks.
 The training provides detailed contextual information on heart attack from a medical perspective, accompanied by six individual modules covering the management of heart attack claims across disability, CI, and health claims.
 Assessors also have the opportunity to apply what they have learned to real-life, interactive case studies.

 RGA clients can access PATHFINDER through RGA’s Global Claims Manual.
 Learners can track and recognize success throughout the program while accumulating continuing professional development points.
 Watch a brief video to learn more.